cAttte/solvemedia.js/README.md

 ### writeImageToFile()

-Write the image to a file, and consume the URL.
+Write the image to a file.

 #### Parameters